-If you're travelling outside of the U.K. or on a non-British ship, you'll need to bring a power adapter and/or converter with you -- also note that Cunard and Thomson ships also operate two-pin sockets.
-We recommend getting an all-in-one world adapter/converter that you just leave in your suitcase all the time; that way you'll always have it when you need it.
+If you're traveling outside of the North American and Caribbean region and will be spending any time at a hotel, you'll need to bring a power adapter with you.
+It's an easy item to forget as most cruise ships these days offer both North American and European plug sockets, but hotels do not.
+We recommend getting an all-in-one world adapter that you just leave in your suitcase all the time; that way you'll always have it when you need it.
 (Plus, you can use it on your cruise ship to make use of an additional outlet.)

 4. Emergency contact list

-We've all got our contact numbers stored in our mobile phones these days, but what if someone else needs to make a call on your behalf and your phone requires a PIN or thumbprint?
+Sure, we've all got our contact numbers stored in our cell phones these days, but what if someone else needs to make a call on your behalf and your phone requires a PIN or thumbprint?
 Or what if the phone is missing or the battery is dead?
 Having a hard copy of all your emergency contacts in your wallet or stored in your in-cabin safe could turn out to be a lifesaver.

 Sadly, we've read horror stories of people showing up to cruise ports without their passports, birth certificates or required visas and getting turned away.
 If it's the last thing you do before you walk out your door, always check to make sure you've got all the identification and paperwork that is required for every step of your trip.

-Whether its passports or visas for countries you'll be visiting, forgetting any one of these could leave you stranded while your cruise ship sails away.
+Whether its passports, birth certificates (only an option on closed loop cruise sailings out of a U.S. port) or visas for countries you'll be visiting, forgetting any one of these could leave you stranded while your cruise ship sails away.
 For an extra layer of security, keep copies of all of these (as well as your travel insurance policy) in a separate location from the originals.
-(We like this travel document organiser.)

 Other than a handful of over-the-counter remedies (cold pills, pain relievers and seasickness treatments) sold at inflated prices, cruise ships carry only a limited supply of prescription medications, and these are given out only in emergencies.
 If you take any kind of medicine on a daily basis, be it prescription, vitamin or something else, it's imperative you bring enough with you to last your entire cruise -- and even a few days longer just in case some type of travel delay prevents you from getting home on time.

-Even though most cruise ships do carry pills for seasickness prevention either in the sundries shop or in the medical centre, if you're prone to seasickness you shouldn't forget to bring your own supply as well.
-Store it all in a sleek pill organiser that doesn't scream "OAP."
+Even though most cruise ships do carry pills for seasickness prevention either in the sundries shop or in the medical center, if you're prone to seasickness you shouldn't forget to bring your own supply as well.
+Store it all in a sleek pill organizer that doesn't scream "senior."

 Even on warm-weather cruises you're likely to run into unexpected chilly air, particularly in public areas of your cruise ship where the A/C is often set to "blast."
 Plus, you never known when Mexico or the Caribbean will be hit by a cold spell.
 Forgetting to bring a pullover, cardigan, sweatshirt or sweater could result in spending extra money on an over-priced piece of clothing you never wear again.